Maui’s Best Shows: Insider Recommendations

 The nonprofit Napili Kai Foundation was formed in 1966 to perpetuate Hawaiiana: to instruct children in Hawaiian and Polynesian dances, culture, language and history and to instill in them a pride in their ancestry.
 Originally created for the children of Napili Kai Beach Resort staff members, the Foundation has grown in scope and purpose over the decades, today reaching youngsters from all over Maui.
 There is a waiting list of local children eager to join.
 Every Tuesday evening at 5:30 p.m. the children–ranging in age from six to eighteen–perform what they have learned in a charming presentation.
 Professional hula dancers in training!
 The delightful 45-minute program is open to the public.
 Admission is $10 for adults (complimentary for guests of Napili Kai); $5 for children (age 6-12; free under age 5), with all funds supporting the work of the nonprofit tax-exempt Foundation.
 Located at Napili Kai Beach Resort (West Maui)

-UPDATE ON MAUI SHOWS: For those who have been to Maui and are wondering about shows they enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) are no longer operating.
+WE BID ALOHA TO SOME PAST MAUI SHOWS WE LOVED: If you have been to Maui and are wondering about some shows you enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) ceased operations a few years ago.
+You’ll find some of the original Ulalena musicians and dancers performing at the luau at Grand Wailea these days (see below).

 What About A Luau?

 There are many luaus on Maui (mostly offered at resorts), and they are all good, providing excellent Hawaiian food, music, and dance.
 It is very difficult for me to rank luaus, due to their diversity.
 Each luau is different in its venue and the particular show that is presented.
 For instance, some luaus include fire dancers (photo above), others do not; some focus on a more Hawaii-specific performance, while others feature music and dance from all of Polynesia.
 Honestly, I have never been to a “bad” luau. . .they are all fun.
-But my personal favorite – the one I take my friends and family to most often – is Old Lahaina Luau (West Maui).
-This luau is hard to beat.
-A beautiful waterfront setting, fun and interesting things to do before the show, friendly staff, great food, and an authentic and traditional Hawaiian show.
-This luau sells out well in advance, however, so make advance reservations.
-Or enjoy one of Maui’s other great luaus!
-I can recommend, from first-hand experience, the following luaus: Hyatt Regency Maui–Drums of the Pacific Luau (Kaanapali); The Feast at Lele (Lahaina); Grand Wailea–The Grand Luau at Honua’ula (Wailea); Marriott Wailea Beach Resort–Te Au Moana Luau (Wailea).
-That doesn’t mean the other Maui luaus aren’t great — just means I haven’t personally been to all of them!
+But here are my personal favorites – the ones I take my friends and family to most often:

 - Looking for great places to stay on Maui or Molokai?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.